GreptimeTeam/docs/docs/contributor-guide/how-to/how-to-trace-greptimedb.md

+---
+description: Describes how to use Rust's tracing framework in GreptimeDB for distributed tracing, including defining tracing context in RPC, passing it, and instrumenting code.
+---

 # How to trace GreptimeDB

 GreptimeDB uses Rust's [tracing](https://docs.rs/tracing/latest/tracing/) framework for code instrument.
 For the specific details and usage of tracing, please refer to the official documentation of tracing.